sematext/sematext-agent-java/docs/add-new-integration.md

 as well as individual metrics to collect.
 The steps to add and verify a new Sematext App Agent integration are as follows:

 1. Make sure you have the latest version of Sematext App Agent installed in your system.
-There are two ways to install Sematext App Agent
+There are two ways to install Sematext App Agent:
     * Build and install the agent from [source code](../README.md#build)
     * Install the agent directly from [Sematext public repo](https://sematext.com/docs/monitoring/spm-client/#installation)
-2. The YAML files for the integrations are present in `/opt/spm/spm-monitor/collectors` directory.
+2. The YAML files for the integrations are in `/opt/spm/spm-monitor/collectors` directory.
 Create a directory for the new integration under `/opt/spm/spm-monitor/collectors`.
-For example, lets assume you need to add support for monitoring Jetty Web server.
-Jetty metrics are exposed via JMX.
-Create a directory `jetty` under  `/opt/spm/spm-monitor/collectors`.
-All the YAML files specifying the Jetty metric sources and definitions will go under `/opt/spm/spm-monitor/collectors/jetty`.
+For example, if you were adding an integration for monitoring Jetty Web Server you would create a directory `jetty` under  `/opt/spm/spm-monitor/collectors`.
+All the YAML files specifying Jetty metric sources and definitions would go under `/opt/spm/spm-monitor/collectors/jetty`.
 3. Create YAML files under the respective integration directory.
-We recommend you to group metrics by source and create multiple YAML files, one for each source group.
+We recommend you group metrics by source and create multiple YAML files, one for each source group.
 The metric source could be a JMX ObjectName pattern or a DB SQL query or a HTTP URL.
 For JSON & DB data source, each YAML can have a single data source (URL or SQL query).
 For JMX data source, it is possible to have multiple object name patterns in a single file.
-For example, in the case of Jetty, all ThreadPool related metrics in Jetty can be grouped in single YAML file `jmx-thread-pool.yml`.
+For example, in case of Jetty, all ThreadPool related metrics in Jetty can be grouped in a single YAML file `jmx-thread-pool.yml`.
 The recommended format to name the YAML files is `<data-source-type>-<metric-source-name>-<integration-version>.yaml`. `integration-version` is optional.
 The following are a few examples:
     * `jmx-executor.yml` - Executor Service related metrics from JMX endpoint